-3.1 A glossary of abbreviations is available in Appendix A
+4.1 A glossary of abbreviations is available in Appendix A and Legal Frameworks which this policy has due regard to are listed in Appendix F.

-4. Introduction
+5. Introduction

-- 4.1 Through the use of this policy and its procedures Oak Learning Partnership aim to create and maintain a safe learning environment and a culture where all children and adults feel safe, secure and valued.
-All students and members of staff should be reassured that when they raise a concern, they know they will be listened to and taken seriously. - 4.2 This policy has been developed to ensure that all adults in our school, including the senior leadership team, regular staff, supply staff, volunteers and visitors, are working together to safeguard and promote the welfare of children and young people.
-We aim to identify and address any safeguarding concerns at the earliest opportunity and to ensure consistently good practice. - 4.3 At Oak Learning Partnership we adopt a 'child-centred' approach and we have a culture where 'safeguarding is everyone's responsibility'. - 4.4 'Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families has a role to play.
+- 5.1 Through the use of this policy and its procedures Oak Learning Partnership aim to create and maintain a safe learning environment and a culture where all children and adults feel safe, secure and valued.
+All students and members of staff should be reassured that when they raise a concern, they know they will be listened to and taken seriously. - 5.2 This policy has been developed to ensure that all adults in our school, including the senior leadership team, regular staff, supply staff, volunteers and visitors, are working together to safeguard and promote the welfare of children and young people.
+We aim to identify and address any safeguarding concerns at the earliest opportunity and to ensure consistently good practice. - 5.3 At Oak Learning Partnership we adopt a 'child-centred' approach and we have a culture where 'safeguarding is everyone's responsibility'. - 'Safeguarding and promoting the welfare of children is everyone's responsibility....everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is childcentred.
 This means that they should consider, at all times, what is in the best interests of the child.'
-(KCSIE 2023) - 4.5 Safeguarding and promoting the welfare of children and young people goes beyond implementing basic child protection procedures.
+(KCSIE 2024) - 5.5 Safeguarding and promoting the welfare of children and young people goes beyond implementing basic child protection procedures.
+Safeguarding is an integral part of all of our activities and functions. - 5.6 Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online